|

 livery business every [sic] since, he can well be called the pioneer.

-Mr. Nelson is well acquainted with all of the surrounding country
+Mr. Nelson is well acquainted with all of the surrounding

 for miles and always has the best of rigs.
-He is an old soldier
+He is an old

 and can be relied upon at all times.
-When in need of a team call
+When in need of a team

 Charley up over the phone and you will get prompt attention.